 Farmer jailed for false calf claims

-A NORTH Shropshire farmer has been jailed after pleading guilty to submitting ineligible calves to the calf processing scheme.
+NORTH Shropshire farmer Derek Whittall was jailed for nine months this week after pleading guilty to five offences related to submitting ineligible calves, backed by false paperwork, to the calf processing scheme in August 1996.